NCLEX Scoring

 How Our Platform Reports Results

 Our readiness reports use adaptive and psychometric principles for NCLEX preparation.
-RN Test Pro is independent and not affiliated with NCSBN — we are not the official NCLEX algorithm — but we apply similar preparation concepts so practice familiarizes students with one-question-at-a-time testing and ability-estimate feedback.
+RN Test Pro is independent and not affiliated with NCSBN — we are not the official NCLEX algorithm — but we apply similar preparation concepts so practice familiarizes you with one-question-at-a-time testing and ability-estimate feedback.
 Here's how to interpret the scores you see:

 Theta Scores, Not Percentages